-Complete at least 30 credits in courses from the Minnesota Transfer Curriculum (MnTC), including all courses listed.
+Complete at least 31 credits in courses from the Minnesota Transfer Curriculum (MnTC), including all courses listed.
 You must complete at least one course in six of the ten goal areas.
 One course may satisfy more than one goal area, but the course credits may be counted only once.
-Underlined courses are required to meet Metropolitan State University transfer requirements.